-And the winner is: Siteground.
-Giving you all the technology you need to achieve fast page loading speeds, SiteGround is the clear winner here.
+And the winner is: SiteGround.
+It gives you all the technology you need to achieve fast page loading speeds so you can be sure your visitors will stick around.
 HostGator’s performance has deteriorated recently, so if you use your website for business, it could affect your bottom line.

 HostGator Has Decent Features, but Can SiteGround Compete?

 What you get as part of your hosting package can be drastically different between hosts – and sometimes they don’t make it clear whether some functions are limited.
 For example, HostGator tells you that you get weekly backups, but if you look in the support documents, you’ll discover that these are only “courtesy” backups – and there’s a fee if you need to restore your website from a HostGator backup.

 However, if you need to host large video files or want to sell digital downloads with large file sizes, HostGator has unlimited storage, while you’ll only get 10 GB to 30 GB with SiteGround.

 To help you compare the features, I’ve sorted them into a table for a side-by-side comparison:

 |Bandwidth||Unmetered, but with “recommended monthly traffic” (e.g. up to 100,000 on the GoGeek plan)||Unlimited|